Property Value Appeals Board

 37971

-The Board of Property Tax Appeals is comprised of three citizen volunteers to hear petitions for the reduction of the value of your property.
+The Property Value Appeals Board is comprised of three citizen volunteers to hear petitions for the reduction of the value of your property.
 This board does not set the amount of tax you owe.
 Law prohibits the board from considering hardship as a factor in establishing value.

 If you are not planning to attend your hearing, be sure to include evidence with your petition for the board to make a decision.